-A comprehensive view of the livestock industry as a science.
-Study is based upon biological principles with application to modern livestock management practices for beef, dairy cattle, swine, sheep, goats and horses.
+The application of the sciences of genetics, physiology, and nutrition to the improvement of the animal industries and an introduction to management and production practices.
 Includes animal breeds, breeding and selection; anatomy, physiology, nutrition, growth; environment, health and sanitation; products and marketing; production technology and economics; animal behavior; and current issues in animal science.
-Laboratory to supplement lectures and discussions.
-IAI: AG 902
+IAI: AG 902 (1.1)

-AG 287 Introductory Agricultural Mechanics
+AG 287 Introductory Ag Mechanics

 An introduction to agricultural power and machinery, agricultural electrification and applications, agricultural structures, and soil and water conservation.
-IAI: AG 906
+IAI: AG 906 (1.1)